ThoughtWorksInc/nemo/README.md

 In order to access the repositories, you should meet the following criteria:

 - Be a ThoughtWorks employee.
-- Have a free [GitHub](https://github.com/join) account (can be your personal one, it doesn't need to be registered with a ThoughtWorks e-mail).
+- Have a (free) [GitHub](https://github.com/join) account.
+If you don't have one already, you're missing the party :D

 Once you qualify, then:

 1. Send an e-mail to techops-support@thoughtworks.com from your ThoughtWorks e-mail account, requesting your GitHub username be included in the [ThoughtWorksInc](https://github.com/ThoughtWorksInc) organization on GitHub (don't forget to let them know your username).
 This is a simple process and it should take no more than a day.
 2. As soon as you are a member of ThoughtWorksInc, then look for the [Nemo team](https://github.com/orgs/ThoughtWorksInc/teams/nemo) and ask any member from the list to include you in the team.
-All team members are administrators, so they can add anyone.
+All members are team maintainers, so they can add anyone.

 If you login with your GitHub username you should be able to access all Nemo repositories now, which are listed [here](https://github.com/orgs/ThoughtWorksInc/teams/nemo/repositories).
 If you cannot see them, ask someone for help.